You are listening to the Sean Hannity Radio Show podcast.

 And Sean, I think the fatalities were so minimal because so many people chose to leave their homes and heeded the warning.

-So that that was a very positive thing.
+So that was a very positive thing.

 I mean, thank God it moved westward.

-Uh Reverend Graham, good to talk to you again.
+Reverend Graham, good to talk to you again.

 And I know you have a big team down in Texas, and I assume you were staging people before Irma to head down to Florida.

-We are Sean.
+We are, Sean.

-And uh and and Sean, we'll be there for weeks uh helping especially people that got flooded, because that's that's the that's the mess when a when water comes into a home, you've got to be able to get all the wet things out, let the house dry out, and that just takes time.
+And Sean, we'll be there for weeks helping especially people that got flooded because that's the mess when water comes into a home.

-We had a DCA in there with 80,000 pounds of plastic.
+We had a DC-8 in there with 80,000 pounds of plastic.

-Um we were taking generators in there with the our DC8 was back in there yesterday into St. Martin.
+Our DC-8 was back in there yesterday into St. Martin.

-Uh we've got a team set up.
+We've got a team set up.

-So we're we're gonna be busy, Sean.
+So we're going to be busy, Sean.

 Did you see Barbuda?